Feyerabend/cc/ch07/sec7.3.6/ps2svg/README.md

 These files collectively implement a lightweight transpiler (compiler/translator).
 Not a great example, admittedly, but it does demonstrate the PostScript language.
+PostScript is a classic example of a domain-specific language because it is tailored specifically for page description and graphics rendering rather than general-purpose programming.
+Its primitives directly represent imaging concepts such as paths, transformations, fonts, and rasterisation.
+This design enables concise, expressive descriptions of complex visual layouts.
+Additionally, its device-independent execution model allows the same program to produce consistent output across different printers and display systems.

-It converts PostScript (PS) source code--a stack-based, domain-specific language (DSL) for describing vector graphics and page layouts--into Scalable Vector Graphics (SVG), an XML-based format for web-compatible vector images.
+This program suite converts PostScript (PS) source code into Scalable Vector Graphics (SVG), an XML-based format for web-compatible vector images.
 PostScript, originally designed by Adobe for printers (e.g., in PDF internals), is a classic DSL example, focusing on concise, programmatic drawing commands like paths, strokes, and transforms.

 The project is written in C for efficiency and portability.
-It supports a subset of PS (e.g., paths, strokes/fills, colors, text, and basic transforms) but not full PS (e.g., no arbitrary procedures or fonts beyond basics).
-Here's a breakdown of the files:
+It supports a very narrow subset of PS (e.g., paths, strokes/fills, colors, text, and basic transforms) but not full PS (e.g., no arbitrary procedures or fonts beyond basics).

 - *ps_ast.h*: Defines the Abstract Syntax Tree (AST) structure.
 This is the intermediate representation of parsed PS code, with node types like integers, strings, operators